ad911/NEOS_GAMS/README.md

 This program was created using Netbeans IDE version 7.0.1 and, in fact, this directory is a netbeans probject.

 The NEOS_GAMS.exe windows executable was generated using launch4j (http://launch4j.sourceforge.net/).

-You can also run NEOS_GAMS.jar provided in the directory "dist/"
+You can also run NEOS_GAMS.jar provided in the directory "dist/" in Windows, Linux and Mac.

 Links:
 Netbeans IDE: https://netbeans.org/